The Good (And Bad) Ways To Break Into The Music Business

 These musicians are gambling (not investing) with their music careers.
 They also want someone else (a record company, a manager, a promoter, a publisher, etc.) to gamble on them too.

+How would you feel being “signed” by a record company like that?
 It doesn’t work like that anymore in the music business.

 Bottom line is: You don’t want to ask anyone to gamble on you or your music career.